 The Anti-social Behaviour, Crime and Policing Act 2014 made it a criminal offence to force someone to marry.
 This includes:

-The civil remedy of obtaining a Forced Marriage Protection Order through the family courts will continue to exist alongside the new criminal offence, so victims can choose how they wish to be assisted.
+A Forced Marriage Protection Order available through the family courts (civil courts) continues to exist alongside the criminal offence, so victims can choose how they wish to be assisted.